Plants Have Feelings -banner.png

 poppiesSOMA-AlejoErina.png

-“This is a photo of wild poppies growing at an abandoned parking lot (now under construction) on 5th and Harrison across from the popular Chevron station patronized by local SOMA youth.
-We'd pass by these poppies everytime we walk back and forth the Bessie FEC elementary and middle school sites.
-In the afternoon, the poppies would open their blossoms and close again in the cold night and morning.” - FEC Galing Bata staff/educators
+“This photo shows wild poppies growing at an abandoned parking lot on 5th and Harrison (now under construction to build into housing), near the Chevron station.
+We pass them every day walking between the Bessie FEC elementary and middle school sites.
+In the afternoon, the poppies open their blossoms and close at night.” – FEC Galing Bata staff/educators

 pandansprouting - Robert Marquez.jpeg